weibel/colorize-gimp/README.markdown

 ## Downloads

-The downloads section features compiled binaries for various platforms
+The downloads section features compiled binaries for various platforms.
+Please send your binaries!